Finding the Right Space for Your Business

 Understanding the Commercial Property Search Process

-When evaluating what commercial space needs you have for your business, you need to decide whether you should lease or should you buy?
+When evaluating what commercial space needs you have for your business, you need to decide whether you should lease or buy.
 There are many factors to take into consideration, including your cash flow demands, expected growth of your business and tax implications.
 If you expect the size of your business to remain stable, then “paying yourself rent” may be a solid investment decision for building personal wealth.
 However, if you expect the demands of your business to impact your space needs, then the flexibility of leasing may be a better option.
 Our experienced commercial real estate professionals can help guide you through that decision process

 Investing in Commercial Real Estate

 Many investors prefer to diversify their financial investments into income-producing commercial real estate assets.
 There are many different types of commercial properties to invest in, ranging from “triple net” single-tenant investments to multi-tenant, full-service properties.
-Before you make an investment, you need to understand your projected Return on Equity (ROE), underwrite the stability of the income, predict the vacancy risks based on lease dates and tenant operations, under the operating expenses for the property, and evaluate the market risks with the type of asset being purchased.
+Before you make an investment, you need to understand your projected Return on Equity (ROE), underwrite the stability of the income, predict the vacancy risks based on lease dates and tenant operations, understand the operating expenses for the property, and evaluate the market risks with the type of asset being purchased.
 There are many different considerations, and we can help—121% of the time!